opentelemetry plugin

 exporters: [otlphttp]

-After creating the configuration file, the collector can be started:
+After creating the configuration file, you can start the collector:

 otelcol --config=my-otel-collector-config.yaml